camjohn47/chess-learning/README.md

 # Chess-Project
-Immense curiosity in AI and chess inspired me to start a chess project three years ago.
-Originally, I coded the project in Java, after which I authored another rough draft in Swift.
-Due to Python's tremendously convenient and elegant chess library, I've now mostly switched over to Python.
-Using Python's chess engine has dramatically saved time and reduced code length and complexity.
-Also, Python's numpy library offers far more ML tools than found in Java, making the math used in the learning/optimization algorithms much faster and easier/cleaner to code.
-Newest and best components of the project are mostly in Python, with select pieces, such as the game animation, feature extraction, and the alpha-beta pruning used for move optimization still working better in Java.
-The latter two appear to stem from the fact that Java is a faster programming language than Python.
-For the time being, only the Python code has been uploaded.
+If you're interested in chess, AI, and/or Python, this project might be worth checking out.
+The core features you'll find in this repo are the following: i) A Python chess board module 'ChessBoard.py'. ii) A pipeline 'learn_chess.py' which trains a supervised ML model to predict the winning player of a chess game from thousands of expert games. iii) Chess game engine 'ChessGame.py' with AI that you can play against in terminal.
+The gameplay itself is definitely still a work in progress, so if that's your main interest, you've been warned.
+If you'd like to learn more about the underlying ideas behind the project, please read below.

 At the core of the project is cost function selection, learning algorithms, and the AI's rapid calculation of optimal moves.
 Cost function selection refers to the following question: What form should a function take if it takes data from a chess board as input, and outputs a probability of white winning the game?
 I suspect that a neural network could be a very powerful answer to this question, but for now, a logistic regression model is chosen.
-More specifically, let the result of the game be our output y, where y=0 is a defeat for white, y=0.5 is a draw, and y=1 is a victory for white.
+More specifically, suppose the result of the game is an output y, where y=0 is a defeat for white, y=0.5 is a draw, and y=1 is a victory for white.
 Logistic regression, in the context of chess, predicts game outcome y using N inputs [x_1,...,x_N] = X extracted from the board, and N parameters
 [p_1,...,p_N] = P as follows: